zyk101177/TriLock/README.md

    A bench name following the all-zero parameters indicates synthesis of the original circuit.

-   If the parameter 'r' is not 0 for a bench, two lines are required.
-After setting all other parameters, the first line should end up with 0 of 'r', and the second line should end with the desired 'r'.
-For example, to lock the bench 's9234' with 'kd'= 1, 'kf' = 1, 'umin'=3, 'errbit' = 5, 'fc = 60', 'r=1', following lines should be included in the 'bench_names.txt' in order:
+   If the parameter 's' is not 0 for a bench, two lines are required.
+After setting all other parameters, the first line should end up with 0 of 's', and the second line should end with the desired 's'.
+For example, to lock the bench 's9234' with 'kd'= 1, 'kf' = 1, 'umin'=3, 'errbit' = 5, 'fc = 60', 's=1', following lines should be included in the 'bench_names.txt' in order:

         s9234   1       1       3       5       60      0
         s9234   1       1       3       5       60      1

-   If multiple 'r' are designed for the same remaining parameters, only one line with 'r=0' is required before the desired values.
-For example, to lock the bench 's9234' with 'kd'=1, 'kf'=1, 'umin'=3, 'errbit'=5, 'fc=60', 'r= 3, 4, 5', following lines should be included in the 'bench_names.txt':
+   If multiple 's' are designed for the same remaining parameters, only one line with 's=0' is required before the desired values.
+For example, to lock the bench 's9234' with 'kd'=1, 'kf'=1, 'umin'=3, 'errbit'=5, 'fc=60', 's= 3, 4, 5', following lines should be included in the 'bench_names.txt':

         s9234   1       1       3       5       60      0
         s9234   1       1       3       5       60      3